keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 4.md

 		- he is standing at her door staring at her
 		- the second she blinks he's gone, and her head starts to swim with weariness and nausea.
 Her limbs feel weak and the blanket feels weighty.

+- At some point Blue Bamba meets his favorite person ever!!!! - Red Rage.
+	- "As you are walking down this street you see a familiar young-looking elf leaning against a wall, black headband, and red shirt with a leather jacket.
+He is holding a pipe and leans his back to take a long drag, holds it in, then starts coughing violently.
+Mamba, this is Red Rage."
+	- He is super excited to meet Mamba, literally #1 fan
+	- He wants to be like him, his black headband

 ## Chapter
 Scene description.